14. Text Data

 Note

-This section contains large excerpts from yours truly’s other work [Gag22].
+This section contains large excerpts from yours truly’s other work [35].

-Regular expressions (regexes) provide us with a concise grammar for defining systematic patterns which can be sought in character strings.
-Examples of such patterns include: specific fixed substrings, emojis of any kind, stand-alone sequences of lower-case Latin letters (“words”), substrings that can be interpreted as real numbers (with or without fractional parts, also in scientific notation), telephone numbers, email addresses, or URLs.
+Regular expressions (regexes) provide concise grammar for defining systematic patterns which can be sought in character strings.
+Examples of such patterns include: specific fixed substrings, emojis of any kind, standalone sequences of lower-case Latin letters (“words”), substrings that can be interpreted as real numbers (with or without fractional parts, also in scientific notation), telephone numbers, email addresses, or URLs.

-Theoretically, the concept of regular pattern matching dates back to the so-called regular languages and finite state automata [Kle51], see also [RS59] and [HU79].
-Regexes in the form as we know today have already been present in one of the pre-Unix implementations of the command-line text editor qed [RT70] (the predecessor of the well-known sed).
+Theoretically, the concept of regular pattern matching dates to the so-called regular languages and finite state automata [56]; see also [78] and [51].
+Regexes, in the form as we know it today, were already present in one of the pre-UNIX implementations of the command-line text editor qed [79] (the predecessor of the well-known sed).

-In Python, the re module implements a regular expression matching engine that accepts patterns following a similar syntax to the ones available in the Perl language.
+In Python, the re module implements a regular expression matching engine.
+It accepts patterns that follow similar syntax to the one available in the Perl language.

 Before we proceed with a detailed discussion on how to read and write